vendia/blog/posts/2022-01-14-applying-domain-driven-design-to-blockchains.md

 ### Pattern 1: Single Domain, Single Bounded Context, and a Single Uni

-This pattern is well suited for organizations who want to build small custom applications surrounding complex enterprise applications, or organizations who want to construct a new application to prove a new business idea.
+This pattern is well suited for organizations that want to build small custom applications surrounding complex enterprise applications, or organizations that want to construct a new application to prove a new business idea.

 In this pattern, a Uni model contains a data model for a single bounded context.
 For example, the CRM team models customer account details in Bounded Context 1.